 EDUC-Y 690 Advanced Independent Study in Inquiry Methodology (1-3 cr.)
 P: Consent of Instructor.
 Individual research with an Inquiry faculty member on an advanced methodology topic, arranged prior to registration.
+A short proposal should be submitted on an advanced methodology topic, arranged prior to registration.
 A short proposal should be submitted during the first week specifying the scope of the project, completion date, and products.
 Y690 is not for material taught in a regularly scheduled course.